-Local governments will be expected to provide evidence to support statements made in their applications at both the EOI and detailed application stages.
+Local governments with shortlisted projects will be expected to provide substantive evidence to support statements made in their detailed application.
 Evidence should be directly relevant to the project, be from a credible source, and relatively recent.

 It is expected that as the projects submitted for funding are critical and priorities for their local governments, applications will be supported at a minimum with evidence of the demand or need for the project, including the consequences of not addressing the issue, as well as evidence that the proposed project is an appropriate response to the identified demand or need.